gumaerc-testorg/18.06sc-fall-2011/content/pages/least-squares-determinants-and-eigenvalues/projection-matrices-and-least-squares.md

 {{< tdopen >}}

 Linear regression is commonly used to fit a line to a collection of data.
 The method of least squares can be viewed as finding the projection of a vector.
-Linear algebra provides a powerful and efficient description of linear regression in terms of the matrix _ATA_.
+Linear algebra provides a powerful and efficient description of linear regression in terms of the matrix _A{{< sup "T" >}}A_.

 {{< tdclose >}}